 – Answers to questions, resolutions to problems and referrals to agencies that may provide further assistance

 – Status of applications being processed by FEMA

 – SBA program information if there is a SBA representative at the Disaster Recovery Center site.

 Q 2.15 – I lost my job because of the disaster and am unable to make my mortgage (or rent) payments.
 Will FEMA make payments until I can return to work?

 No. FEMA is not authorized to make such payments.
 If you lost work because of the disaster, you may qualify under the State of North Carolina’s Unemployment Insurance or, if that is unavailable, for Disaster Unemployment Assistance (DUA).
-See the DUA section on page 5 above, or contact the local office of your State’s Employment Commission for information about DUA.
+See the DUA section or contact the local office of your State’s Employment Commission for information about DUA.
 The DUA program covers most people affected by a disaster, including many who do not normally qualify for regular unemployment aid.
 Also, be sure to speak to your lender or landlord and explain your circumstances.
 Special arrangements can often be made.

 Q 2.16 – I have not been able to work since the disaster hit.
 My employer says that I still have a job, but I am not drawing a paycheck.
 Does FEMA pay for lost wages?